Main Street Yoga’s class description for yin yoga reads:

 Both yin and yang practices are essential for achieving balance in our bodies, our minds, and our lives.
 As a society, we are pretty dialed in on yang: we value activity, productivity and multitasking, so keeping still, even in a very simple yoga pose (savasana, for example), for several minutes can be extremely challenging.
 So how do we approach a practice that asks us to be still in pose after pose after pose?

 In addition to the physical benefits of the practice, yin can act as a “reset” button for the mind and the emotions.
 An hour of a relatively still and quiet practice that is so antithetical to our daily lives is a powerful tool for achieving balance and a sense of ease.
-Join us for yin practice at Main Street Yoga on Sundays at 6:00 pm.
-If you’d rather start with mix of yin and yang, we offer power/yin on Saturdays at 9:00 am.
+Join us for yin practice every other Sunday at Main Street Yoga on Sundays at 7:00 pm.